 The first thing you need to remember is that this is all about your own personal choice – there is no right or wrong answer when selecting flowers for your wedding.

-However, you should still have a clear understanding of your colour scheme and your budget before you go flower shopping and a couple of things to keep in mind.
+However, you should still have a clear understanding of your color scheme and your budget before you go flower shopping and a couple of things to keep in mind.

-- Less is always more – flowers should be a splash of colour to enhance the features of your wedding but not the whole centre piece
+- Less is always more – flowers should be a splash of colour to enhance the features of your wedding but not the whole centerpiece

 - Good positioning is everything – choose the position well and use inexpensive foliage to create the sense that you have more floral arrangements than you actually do